Lewis E. Pulsipher, Ph.D.

 Linden, NC 28356

 Career summary: I have an unusual combination of very extensive teaching experience on the one hand, and computer industry and game design experience on the other.
 I have taught more than 17,000 classroom hours, from Continuing Ed through two- and four-year college to over 2,000 classroom hours of graduate school.
-I devised/designed the entire computer curriculum for several years for FTCC Ft Bragg, and design my graduate courses at Webster University.
-I worked more than nine years as a government “computer specialist-programmer/analyst” at a major Medical Center, where I established, deployed, and supported the local area network, Internet and Intranet, hired and managed several employees, and initially worked as a programmer and systems analyst.
+I devised/designed the entire computer curriculum for several years for FTCC Ft Bragg, and currently design my graduate courses at Webster University and undergraduate courses at Fayetteville Technical Community College.
 I teach as an expert practitioner, but am able to teach according to needs and objectives appropriate to the students’ level.

 Simulation and Game Development Instructor, Wake Technical Community College (Raleigh NC), August 2007-December 2007 (temporary contract)

-I taught one “lecture”/writing section (48 students) of SGD (Simulation and Game Development) 111, Introduction to Game Industry, and four sections (ca. 90 students) of SGD112, Game Design I. I founded a game club and promoted interaction amongst students.
-As an expert practitioner of game design I expanded the classes I taught and suggested changes for the curriculum as a whole.
+I taught one “lecture”/writing section (48 students) of SGD 111, and four sections (ca. 90 students) of SGD112.
+I founded a game club and promoted interaction amongst students.
+As an expert practitioner of game design I added to the standard syllabi for the classes I taught and suggested changes for the curriculum as a whole.

 Networking, Web Development, Game Design Instructor, Central Carolina Community College (Sanford NC), January 2000-June 2007

-As a full-time (10 month contract) instructor I taught a variety of network and Web-related classes for those pursuing a two-year degree in CIT.
+As a full-time (10 month contract) instructor I taught a variety of network and Web-related classes for those pursuing a two-year degree in CIT (Computer Information Technology).
 We offered non-proprietary classes plus many classes in Windows, Cisco routing, and Linux/UNIX.
-I have taught 17 different courses in the past two years owing to my broad background.
+I taught 17 different courses in the course of two years owing to my broad background.
 I organized and provisioned the department computer lab (separate from the school’s network) on main campus.
 I also installed/maintained/repaired the Oracle server and (two) Web servers for the department, distributed MSDN software, planned and ran the all-student meeting at the beginning of each year, maintained and posted to the department listserv, created podcasts for the department, etc. I received the highest evaluation in the department from my supervisors.

 We were the first community college in the state to offer game classes (Fall, ‘04).
 I taught the game design course.
 When we consolidated the department we dropped the game certificate because, it appeared, students were much more interested in a full two-year degree, which we could not support.